-- (c) While on an unpaid leave of absence granted for professional reasons, an employee's seniority shall continue to accrue during the term of the leave, and may count as time in rank towards tenure and/or promotion by mutual agreement of the Union, the Employer and the employee. - (d) While on an unpaid leave of absence granted for personal reasons, an employee's seniority shall not accrue. - (e) The granting of tenure while on unpaid leave can occur only by following the process outlined in Article 5.9. - (f) Benefits for which the employee remains eligible will be continued. - (g) In the initial letter granting an unpaid leave, the Employer will include the date on which the leave expires and the midpoint date of an unpaid leave.
-In the event an employee does not return from leave by the date on which the leave expires, he/she shall be considered to have voluntarily resigned from employment, except in cases. where his/her return has been prevented by accident or other reasons beyond his/her control.
-A bargaining unit member shall notify the Employer by the mid-point of an unpaid leave of his/her intention to return.
-The Employer shall not be obligated to accept an employee's return in the absence of such notice - (h) An employee on a leave of absence shall be entitled to return to his/her position with the Employer at the end of the leave.
-In addition, the employee's compensation upon his/her return to his/her position shall include all compensation increases granted during his/her absence, i.e., the employee's compensation upon return shall be at the rate it would have been if he/she had continuously worked for the Employer during his/her leave. - (i) Except for a disability leave, no employee who has been on leave will be eligible to apply for an additional leave until he/she has worked for the Employer the same number of terms as the number of terms included in his/her most recent leave. - 10.2 Leaves With Pay: Employee Development and Research Leaves: The Employer shall provide development and research leaves of absence to employees for the purpose of encouraging professional development, scholarly research and/or study and training, for the mutual benefit of the Employer and the employee receiving the leave.
+- all compensation increases granted during their absence, i.e., the employee's compensation upon return shall be at the rate it would have been if they had continuously worked for the Employer during their leave. - (i) Except for a disability leave, no employee who has been on leave will be eligible to apply for an additional leave until they have worked for the Employer the same number of terms as the number of terms included in their most recent leave. - 10.2 Leaves With Pay: Employee Development and Research Leaves: The Employer shall provide development and research leaves of absence to employees for the purpose of encouraging professional development, scholarly research and/or study and training, for the mutual benefit of the Employer and the employee receiving the leave.
 Application for such leaves shall be submitted to the Department Chairperson/designated person by October 31.
 The Department Chairperson's/designated person's recommendation and applications shall be transmitted to the appropriate Dean by November 7.
 The Dean's recommendation and completed application shall be submitted to the McNichols Tenure and Promotion Committee through the Office of the Provost and Vice President for Academic Affairs by November 21.
-The McNichols Tenure and Promotion Committee shall submit its recommendations to the Vice President for Academic Affairs by January 2.
+The McNichols Tenure and Promotion Committee shall submit its recommendations to the Provost and Vice President for Academic Affairs by January 2.
 The Provost and Vice President for Academic Affairs shall announce the decision to each individual applicant by January 16.
 The McNichols Tenure and Promotion Committee shall annually recommend to the Provost and Vice President for Academic Affairs meritorious proposals of not more than twelve terms of leave.
-Should the Provost and Vice President for Academic Affairs object to any of the recommendations a meeting will be arranged with the committee for additional dialogue before a final decision is made.
+Should the Provost and Vice President for Academic Affairs object to any of the recommendations a meeting will be arranged with the committee for additional dialogue before a final decision is made. - (a) Normally no more than seven (7) employees are on a development or research leave in any term in which there are sufficient and bona fide applications for such leave. - (b) The Employer may initiate requests for development and research leaves based upon programmatic needs.
+In granting development and research leaves, the Employer may give preference to such leaves on the basis of its programmatic needs. - (c) Employees may initiate requests for development and research leaves either individually or in conjunction with other eligible employees. - (d) Only tenured faculty and clinical-track continuously employed faculty are eligible for research leaves.